NucleusEngineering/dummy-load-api/README.md

 # Dummy load api

 This is a dummy api endpoint that is able to generate CPU and memory load for testing purposes.
-It allocates memory and splits the load across go routines (locked to thread)
+It allocates memory and splits the load across go routines (locked to an OS thread)

 ### Building locally